 - Regional flaps

 Skin grafting is a frequently employed technique.
-Typically skin from in front of the ear is used to fill the defect.
+Skin is typically harvested from in front of the ear and is used to fill the defect.
 This area is also the same location that an incision for a facelift is placed.
 The removal of skin from in front of the ear on one side of the face will not create facial asymmetry.
-It is very typical that skin grafting is delayed for one to two weeks or even longer so that a deep defect can fill in.
+It is very typical that skin grafting is delayed for one to two weeks, or even longer, so that a deep defect can fill in.
 Because the skin graft lacks a blood supply, survival of the graft is improved by having a healthy area to place the graft.
 By cleansing the defect with peroxide and applying Aquaphor® ointment frequently, one can obtain this.
 Periodic clinic visits are also used for cleaning the wound.

 Local flap closure is another frequently utilized procedure.
 The technique for closure uses skin adjacent to the defect.
 Frequent types of flaps include: advancement flaps, bilobed flaps, rhombic flaps, and island pedicle flaps.
 The advantages are that similar tissue or skin is used to reconstruct the defect, and it is completed in a single treatment session.
 It does, however, frequently require minor additional procedures to minimize the appearance of the scar.